-Tablas Point is a pristine beach area on the southern-most tip of the mainland and it’s one of the best things to do in Tablas Island!
+Tablas Point is a pristine beach area on the southernmost tip of the mainland and it’s one of the best places to visit on the island.

 Situated in Santa Fe, it’s approximately a 1-hour drive from Looc to reach Tablas Point and there is a small entrance fee of 50 pesos.

-There isn’t much in the way of development on this southern tip of Tablas Island apart from small villages and sandy roads.
+There isn’t much in the way of development on this southern tip of the island apart from small villages and sandy roads.

-Nono also said he has beachside bungalows for rent if you wish to spend a night under the stars on Tablas Island.
+Nono also said he has beachside bungalows for rent if you wish to spend a night under the stars.
 For one night’s accommodation, the cost is around 1000 pesos.

 Tablas Point is a great location to perch up for an hour or so and enjoy the ultimate tropical vibes at this amazing location!

-The Looc Bay Refuge and Marine Sanctuary is a 48-hectare protected marine area situated in Looc Bay which was established in 1999.
+The Looc Bay Refuge and Marine Sanctuary is a 48-hectare protected marine area situated in Looc Bay, established in 1999.

 Footprints Beach Resort is more than just accommodation, it’s an epic location in itself that lies directly on the beachfront in San Andres.

-Footprints Beach can be found on the northwestern coastline of Tablas Island, approximately a 1-hour drive north from Looc.
+Footprints Beach can be found on the northwestern coastline of the island, approximately a 1-hour drive north from Looc.